hugerte/hugerte/CONTRIBUTING.md

 Most monorepos use a `packages` folder to hold the included projects, but we have chosen `modules` instead.
 There are few reasons for this:

-* These projects are not extra packages of TinyMCE, they are self contained libraries used as module dependencies for the editor.
+* These projects are not extra packages of HugeRTE, they are self contained libraries used as module dependencies for the editor.
 * Enough examples exist of projects not using `packages` that we don't think it will be difficult to understand
 * It tab completes better (`packages` overlaps with `package.json`)